microsoft/BotFramework-WebChat/README.md

 # How to connect a client app to bot

-Web Chat provides UI on top of the Direct Line Channel.
+Web Chat provides UI on top of the Direct Line and Direct Line Speech Channels.
 There are two ways to connect to your bot through HTTP calls from the client: by sending the Bot secret or generating a token via the secret.

 <!-- TODO: https://github.com/microsoft/BotFramework-WebChat/issues/2151 -->
 <!-- Update the following paragraph and the API table (`directline`) with new documentation when updated docs are published  -->